LordofBone/Chatbot_8/README.md

 It will split these lines by ':' and return the reply only; this makes it easier to paste in things like movie scripts.

-You can then run 'bot_8_trainer.py' if running a local PostgreSQL or a PostgreSQL in a container.
+You can then run 'bot_8_trainer.py -f' if running a local PostgreSQL or a PostgreSQL in a container.

+The '-f' switch there is for a fresh DB which is required for a first time run and will also completely erase any existing database.

 If you are running a bot within a container it will take in whatever is in the training folder and train automatically while creating the container.